For Physicians10 min read

 Making the Most of EM Locum Work

-The EM physicians who earn the most from locum work aren't necessarily the ones with the most experience.
-They're the ones who approach it strategically.
+The emergency medicine physicians who earn the most from locum work aren't necessarily the ones with the most experience.
+They're the ones who treat it like a business.

 Stay booked back-to-back.
 Downtime between assignments is lost income.
 Work with an agency that has enough volume to keep you scheduled without gaps.